“How to Choose a Wheelchair” is a guide that outlines the key factors to consider when selecting a wheelchair for an individual with mobility needs.

 Look for Additional Mobility Features

-Additional features like anti-tip devices, tilt-in-space, and reclining backrests can improve the user’s comfort, mobility, and safety.
+Additional features, such as anti-tip devices, tilt-in-space capabilities, and reclining backrests, can enhance the user’s comfort, mobility, and safety.

 Consider the User’s Budget and Insurance